eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 underlying virtual machine at runtime, but that's not really strictly necessary since the compiler has already checked the soundness of the code.

-### implementation note <!-- m6 -->
+### implementation note <!-- 1.0 -->

-In the M6 release we have not had time to implement certain important optimizations related to reified generics.
+In the 1.0 release we have not had time to implement certain important optimizations related to reified generics.
 Therefore, you'll likely run into some performance problems when using generic types in this release.
-Don't worry, we're confident that we can resolve these issues by the time Ceylon reaches its 1.0 release.
+Don't worry, we're confident that we can resolve these issues for Ceylon 1.1.
 (But please let us know your experiences!)

 ## There's more...